How is Child Support Calculated in Texas?

 When the court decides how much child support the noncustodial parent needs to pay, the judge will also take into consideration whether the noncustodial parent has other children.
 As such, amounts can vary.

-At Hello Divorce, we offer a full line of divorce-related services to our clients.
+At Hello Divorce, we offer a full line of divorce-related services.
 This includes affordable online divorce plans, mediation to help resolve disputes outside of court, and legal coaching when you need an extended period of question/answer time with an attorney.